Filing United States Federal Tax Returns

 Education Credits and Deductions

-Lifetime Learning Credit: may be claimed for expenses for a course of instruction which is part of a degree program or is taken to acquire or improve job skills.
+Lifetime Learning Credit: may be claimed for tuition and fees, as well as expenses for books, supplies, equipment and course materials, for a course of instruction which is part of a degree program or is taken to acquire or improve job skills.
 The credit may total up to $2,000.
-Educational tax credits are claimed on IRS Form 8863.
-Full details on the Lifetime Learning Credit can be found on the IRS website.
+It is nonrefundable.